 - survey and identify a wide range of UK species groups

-- train others, so that you can help reverse the decline in biological recording
+- train others, in order to help reverse the decline in biological recording

 To find out what our trainees are doing and learn more about the programme, follow the ID Trainer's blog hosted by the National Biodiversity Network.

 If you have any questions about the training programme, email us.